Click on the drop down boxes to view more.

 - Things which are proposed, or being discussed, about which no definite decision has been made.
 If you think there is anything such as these which would affect your decision to buy, please let us know as soon as possible and we will ask the specific question of the local authority.

 A Search with the Water Company

-The result will confirm whether or not the property is connected to the public surface and/or foul drainage systems and also give information about the water supply including the basis on which charges are made.
-The Company usually supplies plans showing the location of the public sewers and water main.
+The result will confirm whether or not the property is connected to the public surface and/or foul drainage systems and also give information about the water supply, including the basis on which charges are made.
+The company usually supplies plans showing the location of the public sewers and water mains.

 An Environment Search

 We apply for this search as it is important to establish that the property is not built on ‘contaminated land’.
 If it is it will have an adverse effect on the value of the property.
 The search provides details of past and current industrial use within a radius of 500m and information about discharging licences; landfill sites etc. It will also indicate if the property is in an area more likely to be affected by subsidence or flooding.
 Everyone has different approaches to environmental risks so even if the search says the property has ‘passed’ there may be information in the search which is of concern to you so it is important that you read it carefully.

 When we are satisfied with the terms of the contract, we have had satisfactory replies to the Enquiries and Title Checks and received back the satisfactory search results we will usually prepare a written report for you to keep regarding the property.
 We will submit this to you with the contract for signature and the Stamp Duty Land Tax form to check and sign.

 On exchange of contracts, you must pay a deposit, usually 10% of the purchase price (although your seller may agree to accept less).
 We cannot exchange contracts until we have cleared funds.